The Gerry Pomerleau Memorial Ride

 The Gerry Pomerleau Memorial Ride on June 27th benefits the NH ATV Club – in 2019 the Auto Road gave back over $10,000 to the club which goes to support trail maintenance and access, rider safety, and education.

 As the nation’s oldest man-made tourist attraction, we are dedicated to providing safe access to the summit of Mt.
 Washington.
 Tourists come from around the globe to drive and tour this legendary road.

 We do not take limiting road access lightly.
 However we are proud of our longstanding partnership with the NH ATV Club and look forward to many more years of collaboration.
 We could not welcome so many ATVs to the road without the amazing volunteers and board of the NH ATV Club.

 We look forward to seeing you all in June!

+On June 27th, the Mt.
+Washington Auto Road will be open for ATVs and UTVs ONLY.
 Guided Tours in Auto Road vans are available to the public 8:30am - 5:00pm.

 Morning session riders not to arrive before 7:30am and afternoon session riders not to arrive before 1:30pm.

 Please note rental UTV/ATVs are not permitted.
 No ATV/UTV tickets will be sold on the day of the event.

 IF YOU DO NOT HAVE TICKETS, PLEASE DO NOT DRIVE HERE ON EVENT DAY.

 You can only purchase ONE driver per booking (10 tickets maximum per person)